 A powerful Finnish forward whose professional journey spanned continents, culminating in an Olympic bronze medal with his national team.

-Oskar Osala's career was a globe-trotting testament to the life of a modern hockey professional.
-A hulking winger known for his size and scoring touch in front of the net, he was drafted by the Washington Capitals and got a tantalizing three-game taste of the NHL.
+Oskar Osala won an Olympic bronze medal with Finland at the 2018 PyeongChang Games.
+Born in 1987, the hulking winger was drafted by the Washington Capitals and got a tantalizing three-game taste of the NHL.
 His pursuit of that dream led him through the American Hockey League and then across the ocean to the KHL, where he became a formidable force for teams like Metallurg Magnitogorsk.
-Osala's game, built on strength and net-front presence, found a perfect home in the wider European rinks.
-The pinnacle of his career came not in a league championship, but on the international stage.
-After years of service to the Finnish national team, he was selected for the 2018 Olympics in PyeongChang, where he contributed to Finland's successful campaign to win the bronze medal, a fitting climax to a varied and respected career before his retirement.
+His game, built on strength and net-front presence, found a perfect home on wider European rinks.
+After years of service to the Finnish national team, he contributed to Finland's successful Olympic campaign, a fitting climax to a varied and respected career before his retirement.

 1981–1996